coin100-dao/.github/profile/README.md

     **A:** Not currently.
 Community can propose incentive programs later.

 89. **Q:** How is liquidity provided initially?
-    **A:** Treasury adds initial liquidity to a DEX, possibly at the fixed presale rate.
+    **A:** Treasury adds initial liquidity to approved DEXs, possibly at the fixed presale rate.

 90. **Q:** Can I track C100 price on aggregators?
     **A:** Yes, once listed, price data will appear on coin trackers.